 5. Be super grateful for every good thing they do

 Every time you ask them to do something and they listen, get excited and say “thank you for listening!”
 If they help you with something tell them how great of a helper they are.
 Make it known that you are proud of them, and that they should be proud of themselves.
+Start a gratitude journal, and be sure to include something about your day that made you feel grateful for your children.

 6. Reduce the use of technology, for you and the kids